abuiles/ember-101/computed-properties-and-observers.md

 # Computed Properties and Observers

-We already covered computed properties and use them in different parts of our applications, one of them was on the friend model:
+We already covered computed properties, which we use in different parts of our applications.
+One of these uses occurs on the friend model:

 {title="app/models/friend.js", lang="JavaScript"}
 ~~~~~~~~